-- strategic: risks that affect citizenM's strategic ambitions, including economic and political consistency. - operational: uncertainties or failure of activities carried out within citizenM arising from structure, systems, people, products, (internal) processes or external events. - financial: risks related to treasury (including finance, market and credit risk), accounting, financial reporting and fraud. - compliance: risks arising from failure to comply with laws and regulations, including internal standards and policies. - related to environmental, social and governance matters, including both physical and transition risks related to climate change and the impact of ESG societal expectations on our strategy and performance.
+- strategic: risks that affect citizenM's strategic ambitions, including economic and political consistency. - operational: uncertainties or failure of activities carried out within citizenM arising from structure, systems, people, products, (internal) processes or external events. - financial: risks related to treasury (including finance, market and credit risk), accounting, financial reporting and fraud. - compliance: risks arising from failure to comply with laws and regulations, including internal standards and policies. - ESG: developments, trends and events related to environmental, social and governance matters, including both physical and transition risks related to climate change and the impact of ESG societal expectations on our strategy and performance.